Studio Owner and Executive Director

 In 2017, he returned to the U.S. where he joined the faculties of Studio 48 and Portland Ballet.
 He is currently still performing with Portland Ballet, acting as Ballet Master and their Professor of Academics.

-Carlyn Adams is the Assistant Artistic Director of Studio 48.
+Carlyn Adams is the Artistic Director of Studio 48 for the Dance Department.
 Carlyn teaches Tap, Jazz, Ballet, Lyrical and Hip Hop at our Brunswick Location, bringing years of experience as an instructor and performer in the New York and New Jersey dance scene.

 Carlyn Adams received her B.A. in American Studies with a Minor in Dance from Muhlenberg College in Allentown, PA.
 There she was a dancer in their professional Summer Production of “42nd Street”.
 She began dancing when she was four years old.
 She has trained with various professional faculty members from Broadway Dance Center in New York City.
 She worked for New York City Dance Alliance in an administrative capacity for 15 years.
 Carlyn has taught everything from Tap, Jazz, Ballet, Creative Movement, Hip Hop, Lyrical, and Swing dance for all ages in several NJ studios.
 She also has a fitness background teaching classes such as Barre, POP Pilates and Zumba.
 She moved to Maine almost three years ago and she has been teaching at Studio 48 since January 2019.
 She wishes all of her dancers to have a positive and educational experience while also having fun!